Potential Benefits Of Online Couples Counseling And Therapy

 According to a study published by the National Library of Medicine, one of the top reasons marriages dissolve is the presence of conflict and frequent arguments, demonstrating that communication can be a crucial skill to discuss with your partner in a therapeutic environment.

-There are a few methods to find a therapist online:
+There are a few methods to find a therapist online.
+The following are some virtual therapy services (and other options) for couples seeking support:

 • An online couples therapy platform, like Regain

-• A self-practice therapist in your state that offers telehealth therapy
+• A self-practice online therapist in your state that offers telehealth therapy

-• An online group therapy for couples led by a licensed therapist
+• A group therapy for couples led by a licensed therapist

 • An online individual therapy platform, like BetterHelp